Okay, nutritionist confession time...

 On nights where I’m just not feeling it, I've started whipping up a super nutrient-dense smoothie so that my nutrition game stays strong... even if my cooking game is a little weak.

-Today I’m sharing my ultimate formula for creating a smoothie that you can use as a completely acceptable meal replacement… breakfast, lunch, or even dinner.
+Today I’m sharing my ultimate formula for creating a smoothie that your clients can use as a completely acceptable meal replacement… breakfast, lunch, or even dinner.

 Step One: Fruits & Veggies